PaloAltoNetworks/userid-check/README.md

 # ![alt text](https://github.com/rlemm/userid-check/blob/main/palo.ico?raw=true) userid-check
-This tool empowers you to effortlessly determine the PAN-OS Version and User-ID/Terminal Server Agent Versions running on your Palo Alto Networks Next Generation Firewalls and Panorama devices.
+This tool empowers you to effortlessly determine the PAN-OS Version and User-ID/Terminal Server Agent Version currently running on your Palo Alto Networks Next Generation Firewalls, Panorama and UserID/Terminal Server Agents.
 The primary objective is to ensure that your devices operate on a PAN-OS and Agent version unaffected by the expiration of certificates on November 18th, 2024.
 For further details, please refer to this link below:

 ### [Certificate Expiration on November 18, 2024](https://live.paloaltonetworks.com/t5/customer-advisories/update-to-additional-pan-os-certificate-expirations-and-new/ta-p/572158)